 About CityDance DREAM

 CityDance DREAM seeks to level the playing field for students living in high-poverty DC neighborhoods by providing access to the highest-quality dance training; supports and services to ensure achievement in school; and the resources needed for successful transitions to adulthood.
-These goals are achieved through the DREAM Center for Dance, providing a comprehensive tuition-free dance program integrated with wrap-around academic, college readiness, and family services for grades 3-12; and DREAM Connections, providing free after-school dance classes and in-school performances at eleven DC public and charter schools for grades 3-5.
+These goals are achieved through the DREAM School for Dance, providing a comprehensive tuition-free dance program integrated with wrap-around academic, college readiness, and family services for grades 3-12; and DREAM Connections, providing free after-school dance classes and in-school performances at eleven DC public and charter schools for grades 3-5.

 “I have personally witnessed the impact CityDance DREAM has on young people’s lives," Muriel Bowser Mayor, District of Columbia.